LunarG/VulkanTools/BUILDVT.md

 along with additional source files.
 All of these auto-generated files are under the "build" folder.

-Vulkan programs must be able to find and use the Vulkan-1.dll libary.
+Vulkan programs must be able to find and use the Vulkan-1.dll library.
 Make sure it is either installed in the C:\Windows\System32 folder, or the PATH environment variable includes the folder that it is located in.